City-of-Helsinki/city-infrastructure-platform/README.md

 Run script `./makemessages.sh`

+Running this script locally needs gettext to be installed:
+`apt-get install gettext`

 ### Traffic sign icons

 Traffic sign icons are from Finnish Transport Infrastructure Agency which has released these icons in public